AdiPadi2703/Image-Inpainting-Using-GANs/README.md

 ## Dataset

 Images from the CelebA dataset available <a href="https://www.kaggle.com/datasets/jessicali9530/celeba-dataset">here</a>.
 The images are normalized and resized to 256x256.
-For this project, only SQUARE masks of size 128x128 are used and are placed in random locations.<br><br>
+For this project, only SQUARE masks of size 128x128 are used and are placed in random locations.<br>

-The dataset is then split into training and validation (9:1 split) with a batch size of 2 for training (due to memory constraints).
+The dataset is then split into training and validation (64 images for validation) with a batch size of 2 for training (due to memory constraints).

 ## Model